 Experience Clara’s dream come to life as she embarks on a magical journey through the Land of Snow, across the Lemonade Sea, to the Kingdom of Sweets, where she is greeted by the enchanting Sugar Plum Fairy.
 An unforgettable adventure awaits as her gallant Nutcracker battles the evil Mouse King and his army of mischievous mice.

 See the Vancouver Canucks

 Does anything give you more of a buzz on a winter night than watching your home team take home a win?
-Watching the Canucks is a great day or night for the whole family.
-It’s not as expensive as it used to be either.
-The ticket prices vary due to… performance, but also the opposing team, star players appearing, day of the week and demand.
+Watching the Vancouver Canucks is a great day or night for the whole family.
+With eight games in December, there are a lot of electric games to choose from for a night out!

 See the Vancouver Symphony Orchestra Perform Christmas Favourites

 There’s something spinetingling about seeing a symphony orchestra perform live.
 Treat yourself or your senior relative to one of life’s wonderful activities that don’t happen every day.
 Every year the Vancouver Symphony Orchestra performs a traditional Christmas concert at locations in Burnaby, the North Shore, Surrey, Delta and Downtown Vancouver.

 Looking for more Vancouver senior care tips?
 Check out the Lynn Valley Care Blog for more insights!